-Atychiophobia can send shivers down your spine whenever you are faced with the possibility of rejection or criticism.
+Atychiophobia can send shivers down your spine whenever you are faced with the possibility of rejection, criticism, or any kind of failure.

 That fear makes it impossible for you to take action on your dreams.
 It happens because retracting to your comfort zone feels safer than exposing yourself to the possibility of feeling like a failure.

 Marisa Peer, named Britain’s Best Therapist on more than one occasion, identified many Rules of The Mind.
 One of the most important Rules of The Mind you need to understand is that your mind’s #1 job is to serve you and keep you alive.

 To do that, it needs to keep you away from pain.
 The problem is, your mind doesn’t know what is or isn’t painful until you have an experience of it.